openKolibri/halo-90/readme.md

 ```

 #### Linux
-[STM8Flash](https://github.com/vdudouyt/stm8flash) is an open source `SWIM` compatible flashing utililty for linux.
+[STM8 Flash] is an open source `SWIM` compatible flashing utililty for linux.
 The tool is built from source.
 Short instructions are written below.

 ```bash
 git clone https://github.com/vdudouyt/stm8flash.git